-ROT and RUT Tax Deductions in Sweden: The Complete 2026 Guide
+ROT and RUT tax deductions in Sweden for 2026

 If you have ever paid a Swedish craftsman or cleaner and wondered why the invoice looked lower than expected, you already ran into ROT or RUT without knowing it.
 Both are tax deductions built into the invoice itself, and most people who qualify never file anything extra to get them.